verhas/jamal/README.md

 Because the textual output from the evaluation of the file is discarded feel free to use text in the file to be imported as documentation.
 There is no need to enclose such a text into a `{@comment ...}` macro.

+Starting with version 1.5.0 the import macro looks into the file before evaluating it.
+If the very first two characters in the file are `{@` then it evaluates the content usinf `{` as macro opening string and `}` as macro closing string.
+This way you can freely import resource files provided in JAR file or through the net even if you use different macro opening and closing strings.

 ### `include`<a name="include">
 since 1.0.0 (core)